OptimizeGEO Logo

 Ask any brand marketing manager what their AI visibility looks like today, and most will give you a vague answer: "We appear sometimes in ChatGPT" or "We checked Perplexity last month."
 This is not a strategy.
 It is a gap.

 This is what the new category of AI search visibility tracking tools and APIs is designed to solve.
-For a broader look at how visibility is measured, see GEO measurement and AI search metrics.
+They automate the full loop from prompt to structured data - making GEO measurement as systematic as Google Analytics is for web traffic.
+To understand the full shift in how visibility is measured, see our guide to GEO measurement and AI search metrics.
+For a broader look at the tool landscape, see AI visibility tools: how to track brand mentions in AI search.

 2. What to measure: the core GEO metrics